Deltares-research/specfem-examples/README.md

 # specfem-examples
-spectral element acoustic-elastic simulation used in Deltares projects
+Spectral element acoustic-elastic simulations used in Deltares projects

 # Installation of SPECFEM2D